 - Media industry participation and representation of LGBTQ+

 Fai chairs the Gender and Work in the Creative Industries research group.
 She welcomes PhD enquiries from candidates wishing to pursue projects in the above subject areas.

 For more details, please see her full research profile.

 Wing-Fai Leung is a Fellow of the Higher Education Academy.

-Fai contributes to the MA core modules.
-She teaches in the subject areas of cultural markets, global media productions, gender and sexualities in East Asian creative media, and work and labour in the cultural and creative industries.
+Fai contributes to a broad range of BA and MA modules.
+She teaches in the subject areas of media stardom, diversity and inclusion, cultural representations, global media production, gender and sexualities in East Asian media, and work and labour in the cultural and creative industries.

 Expertise and public engagement

-Fai has appeared in a range of media, including BBC Radio 4 Women’s Hour and Bristol Community Radio, and she has been interviewed by The Atlantic Magazine and Monocle 24.
-She has written for Taiwan Insight, The Irish Times, Hong Kong Express (in Italian) and Asia Express (in Italian).
+Fai has appeared in a range of media, including BBC Radio 4 Women’s Hour and Monocle 24, and she has been interviewed as a subject expert and consultant by Reuters, NBC, Politiken and the Atlantic Magazine.
+She has also written for Taiwan Insight, The Irish Times, Hong Kong Express (in Italian) and Asia Express (in Italian).

 Fai was also a member of the Media & Communications Working Group, Transforming Women’s Leadership Pathways that produced the What Will It Take: Equality in Leadership by 2030 report.